 Good news!
 Many people with a low ejection fraction (or EF) have successfully improved it.

-Better heart failure management (HF) can lead to a better ejection fraction.
-By managing your heart failure carefully and following your treatment plan, you may be able to help yourself experience fewer symptoms and achieve a greater sense of well-being.
-As an added bonus, you may also see an improvement – or even a recovery – of your heart’s ejection fraction.
+Better heart failure management can lead to a better ejection fraction.
+By managing your heart failure carefully and following your treatment plan, you might have fewer symptoms and achieve a greater sense of well-being.
+As an added bonus, you could also see an improvement – or even a recovery – of your heart’s ejection fraction.

-People with improved or recovered ejection fractions, as a whole, tend to have fewer hospitalizations and better overall outcomes.
+People with improved or recovered ejection fractions, as a whole, tend to have fewer hospitalizations and better overall results.

-1. Talk with your healthcare provider about improving your EF.
+1. Talk with your health care professional about improving your EF.

-Your healthcare provider can help you draft a realistic plan.
-What works for another person, may not be right for you.
-Ask your doctor or other healthcare provider for his or her recommendations, and accept the encouragement and support of family members or friends who can help you reach your goals.
+Your health care professional can help you draft a realistic plan that’s right for you.
+Ask your health care professional for their recommendations and accept the encouragement and support of family members or friends who can help you reach your goals.

-Before you decide on your next steps, first discuss the following questions with your healthcare provider:
+Before you decide on your next steps, first discuss the following questions with your health care professional:

 - What is my EF?